quackduck/aces/README.md

 Aces - Encode in any character set

 Usage:
   aces <charset>                  - encode data from STDIN into <charset>
   aces -d/--decode <charset>      - decode data from STDIN from <charset>
-  aces -h/--help               - print this help message
+  aces -v/--version | -h/--help   - print version or this help message

   Aces reads from STDIN for your data and outputs the result to STDOUT.
 An optimized algorithm is used for character sets with a power of 2 length.
 Newlines are ignored when decoding.